chase-moskal/metalshop/README.md

 ### Authoritarian overview

-Authentication and authorization solution for microservices and the web
+authentication and authorization solution for microservices and the web

 - ***[`authoritarian`](https://github.com/chase-moskal/authoritarian#authoritarian-overview) (you are here)*** – node library for auth and user management
 - [`authoritarian-client`](https://github.com/chase-moskal/authoritarian-client#authoritarian-overview) – browser ui library for login and user settings